Anne Sigrid Refsum

 Background and activities

 I am a PhD Candidate in Scandinavian Literature at the Department of Language and Literature.
 My masters' degree (NTNU, 2016) is in Scandinavian Literature.
 My masters' thesis was a comparative analysis of nearly 100 Norwegian variants of the ballad Dei to søstrene/Horpa (TSB A 38, in English known as Child 10 'The Twa Sisters).
+I have a bachelor's degree in Scandinavian Studies and English, and have studied Norwegian Traditional Music and Drama and Theatre.
+I am also an experienced choral singer.

 - Skilling ballads (Norwegian broadside ballads)